drogue-iot/rfcs/active/0001-cloud-multi-tenancy.md

 *why* an alias is blocked.
 Having that information available would allow better error reporting in the case of conflicts for management operations.

-### Instance per tenant
+### Instance per application

-Technically it would be possible to create an instance per-tenant.
+Technically it would be possible to create an instance per-application.
 This would simplify a lot of things, as it would be isolated by default.
 It would still be possible to re-use components like the Kafka topic.
-However, other components (like the SSO instance, the PostgreSQL database) would still be duplicated, and multiplied by the number of tenants.
+However, other components (like the SSO instance, the PostgreSQL database) would still be duplicated, and multiplied by the number of applications.

-When re-using the same Kafka topic, that would also mean that still a "tenant ID" would need to be introduced, and thus this would still have an impact in the current implementation.
+When re-using the same Kafka topic, that would also mean that still a "application ID" would need to be introduced, and thus this would still have an impact in the current implementation.

 ## Unresolved topics

-### Locating the tenant for X.509 certificates
+### Locating the application for X.509 certificates

-Currently, we specify `endpoint` and `subjectDn` when locating a tenant.
+Currently, we specify `endpoint` and `subjectDn` when locating a application.
 That means that we would need to two lookups.

 We need to double check if that is ok, and if there is an alternative.